mccright/FCCSCybersecurityInput/UNI-Security-Presentation-INITIAL-NOTES.md

 Security teams must continuously strive to fulfill their fiduciary and regulatory responsibilities, while meeting rising expectations for consumer privacy and innovative business solutions.
 This is a material challenge as global financial services enterprises extend their businesses & supporting technology operations into a diverse and expanding ecosystem of Internet-enabled platforms and services.

 Deloitte has worked for the past 2 years with the Financial Services Information Sharing and Analysis Center (FS-ISAC) to survey members on how they are confronting these cyber challenges.
 Many North American global financial services enterprises are FSISAC members.

-"Enterprise Risk Management at Principal"
+"Enterprise Risk Management at ________"
-Why and how we identify and manage risk across the company "As you identify and understand risks, you can make better, more informed decisions about which ones are worth taking and which need to be kept in check at all costs." (p.
+Why and how we identify and manage risk across the company
+"As you identify and understand risks, you can make better, more informed
+decisions about which ones are worth taking and which need to be kept in check
+at all costs." (p.
 3, /sites/intranet/bu/Risk/Documents/Enterprise%20Risk%20Mgmt/ERM%20Booklet.pdf)

 Why is it important to manage risk well?
 • Our customers rely on it.
 • Our shareholders expect it.
 • Regulators demand it.
 • Rating agencies look for it.
 ( p.
 5, /sites/intranet/bu/Risk/Documents/Enterprise%20Risk%20Mgmt/ERM%20Booklet.pdf)

 1. Investment and market risk
  a.
 Credit risk
  b.
 Interest rate risk
  c.
 Equity market risk
  d.
 Inflation risk
  e.
 Foreign exchange risk
  f.
 Liquidity risk
  g.
 Real estate risk
 2. Product / pricing risk
  a.
 Mortality/longevity risk
  b.
 Morbidity risk
  c.
 Policyholder behavior risk
 3. Operational risk
  a.
 Fraud risk
  b.
 Employment practices & workplace safety risk
  c.
 Business practice risk
  d.
 Execution, delivery and process management risk
  e.
 Damage to physical assets risk
  f.
 Business disruption & system failure risk
 4. Business risk
  a.
 Reputation risk
  b.
 Regulatory & accounting change risk
  c.
 Strategic risk
 (p.
 6, /sites/intranet/bu/Risk/Documents/Enterprise%20Risk%20Mgmt/ERM%20Booklet.pdf and p.
 1, /gfr/docs/riskmanagementatpfg.pdf)

 ### Machine Learning/AI Attack families
-DeepFool
+ * DeepFool
-Fast gradient method
+ * Fast gradient method
-Basic iterative method
+ * Basic iterative method
-Projected gradient descent
+ * Projected gradient descent
-Jacobian saliency map
+ * Jacobian saliency map
-Universal perturbation
+ * Universal perturbation
-Virtual adversarial method
+ * Virtual adversarial method
-C&W L_2 and L_inf attacks
+ * C&W L_2 and L_inf attacks
-NewtonFool
+ * NewtonFool
-Elastic net attack
+ * Elastic net attack
-Spatial transformations attack
+ * Spatial transformations attack
-Query-efficient black-box attack
+ * Query-efficient black-box attack
-Zeroth-order optimization attack
+ * Zeroth-order optimization attack
-Decision-based attack
+ * Decision-based attack
-Adversarial patch
+ * Adversarial patch

 Attacks often occur at application interfaces.